blvdmitry/project-starter/README.md

+### Creating new react components

+Running `yarn plop` will prompt for component name and create all the boilerplate for you.

-### Tech stack
+## Tech stack

 #### General
-- Docker
-- Docker-compose
-- Webpack
-- Typescript
-- GraphQL + Apollo
+Docker, Docker-compose, Webpack, Typescript, GraphQL + Apollo

 #### Frontend
-- React
-- PostCSS
-- Nginx
+React, PostCSS, Nginx

 #### Backend
-- Express
-- PostreSQL
-- Sequelize
+Express, PostreSQL, Sequelize

 ### TODO